jlguenego/angular-tools/README.md

 will set the `document.title` to `Gestion Stock: Mentions Légales` when the router navigates to `/legal`.

+THe service take the data recursively through the children page.
+If the children has no data then it tries to get the parent data title.

 # Authors

 Jean-Louis GUENEGO <jlguenego@gmail.com>